Easily recognizable by its long, broad tail, and its noticeably big and sharp front incisor teeth, beavers are most active at night.

 Before colonization by European settlers, the beaver thrived in Massachusetts, but unregulated hunting and trapping combined with extensive deforestation resulted in its extirpation by the end of the 18th century.

 With the decline of agriculture at the beginning of the 20th century, the forests that beavers needed for habitat began to regrow.
 In 1928, beavers were discovered in West Stockbridge, the first recorded occurrence in the state since 1750.
 To help restore beaver populations, three additional beavers were brought from New York and released at Mass Audubon’s Pleasant Valley Wildlife Sanctuary in Lenox.
 Today they live throughout the state, with the exception of Cape Cod.

 Situations & Solutions

-Both humans and beavers change their surrounding to suit their needs, and from time to time, these needs may come into conflict.
+Both humans and beavers change their surrounding to suit their needs (see Beaver Dams), and from time to time, these needs may come into conflict.
 Property owners, in particular, may experience unwanted flooding.
 Since beavers are largely beneficial, it’s in our interest to find the least draconian solutions to beaver problems.
-Learn More about the options.

 Relocating wildlife is illegal in Massachusetts.
 It's also illegal in Massachusetts to disturb beaver dams or other structures without permits (the same applies to muskrat structures).